benwhalley/just-enough-r/docs/linear-models.md

 # Regression {#linear-models-simple}

+#### {- .tip}
-This section assumes most readers will have done an introductory statistics course and had practce running multiple regression and or Anova in SPSS or a similar package.
+This section assumes most readers will have done an introductory statistics course and had some practice running multiple regression and or Anova in SPSS or a similar package.